-Kids sometimes struggle with eating disorders for some time before anyone notices.
-Here are six signs that may indicate your child has a problem:
+Kids may struggle with eating disorders for some time before anyone notices.
+Here are six signs that may help you tell if your child has an eating disorder.

 - Extreme concern with body weight and shape

 - Unusual rituals or rules around food or eating

 - Refusal to maintain body weight at or above a minimally normal weight for height, body type, age, and activity level